alwaysbegrowing/blog/content/posts/2024/01-25-dns-monitor.md

 ---
-title: DNS Monitor to Detect Web3 Frontend Attacks
+title: Detect Web3 Frontend Attacks with dAppling DNS Monitor
 description: There's been 5+ DNS attacks in the last few months.
 We built a tool to help protect users.
 author: Russell
 date: 2024-01-25